akeneo/Dockerfiles/Docs/testing.md

 ## Introduction

-Running the tests rests on two main scripts:
+Running the tests uses two main scripts:
 - `.ci/build_images.sh` will build the images from the Dockerfiles,
 - `.ci/run_tests.sh` will run all the tests.